-The annual Sonepur Fair in Bihar is a vibrant rural fair that combines spirituality with elephants, cattle, horses and birds.
+The annual Sonepur Fair in Bihar is a vibrant rural fair that combines spirituality with elephants, cattle and horses.
 It gets underway on the auspicious Hindu holy occasion of Kartik Purnima (usually in November), when pilgrims take an early morning bath in the river, and continues for a month.
 Street magicians, spiritual gurus, snack stalls, handicrafts, amusement rides, circus performers, and theater all create a carnival like no other.

 While still wonderfully off the beaten path, the Sonepur fair now has a more commercial focus with the aim of attracting both domestic and international tourists.
 In order to facilitate this, Bihar Tourism took over its organization, including tourist accommodations, in 2012.